European Central Bank hikes interest rates to combat inflation and leaves door open to more

 Central banks around the world have been raising borrowing costs to combat inflation unleashed by higher energy prices after Russia invaded Ukraine and supply chain backups as the global economy recovered from the coronavirus pandemic.

-Inflation in the eurozone has fallen from its peak of 10.6% in October to 5.5% in June — still well above the bank's target of 2% considered best for the economy.
+Inflation in the 20 countries that use the euro currency has fallen from its peak of 10.6% in October to 5.5% in June — still well above the bank's target of 2% considered best for the economy.

 Households and businesses are facing a double hit from price spikes and higher rates, which make it more expensive for people to get loans to buy homes and cars or for companies to get new equipment or build facilities.